FreedomBen/breakout71/Readme.md

 - n% of coins missed respawn at the ball
 - +1 combo per brick broken after a wall bounce, reset otherwise
 - combo climbs by 1 every 2 second, unless no coin was caught, then it resets
-- [colin] golden corners - catch coins at the sides of the puck to double their value
+- [colin] golden corners - catch coins at the sides of the paddle to double their value
 - [colin] varied diet - your combo grows by 2 when your ball changes color, but decreses by one when a brick is broken ?
 - [colin] trickle up - inverse of reach more or less
 - +lvl combo per bricks / resets after 5/lvl seconds without explosion ?